fgirbal/segment-select-correct/README.md

 ## Getting Started

-To run Stages 1, 2 or 3, you must first perform the basic setup.
+To perform inference or run Stages 1, 2 or 3, you must first perform the basic setup.
 Start by cloning this GitHub repo:
 ```
 git clone https://github.com/fgirbal/segment-select-correct.git
 cd segment-select-correct